 - Tenancy:-It is also called account and is created at the initial stage.
 It contains all the OCI resources.
 When a Tenancy is created a ROOT Compartment is created in Home Region

-- Principals:-Entity that interact with the OCI resources.
+- Principals:-Entity that interacts with the OCI resources.

 There are three principals to interact with and authenticate OCI resources.